 Yes.
-All requests for Congressionally Directed Spending submitted by our office will be listed publicly on Senator Murphy's website.
-Additionally, in the final appropriations bills, the Senate Appropriations Committee will include information on the Congressionally Directed Spending items that secure funding.
-The final bill will include the recipient's name, project purpose, project location (City/County, State), and the amount of funding received.
+All requests for CDS submitted by our office to the Appropriations Committee for consideration will be publicly listed on both Senator Murphy's and Senator Blumenthal's website.
+In addition, the final appropriation bills will include basic information on awarded project including the recipient's name, project purpose, project location (City, County, State), and the award amount.